stars-and-signs/stars-and-signs/docs/protagonist_creation/protagonist-creation.md

 ### Starwrit Agenda

-Determine which of the following Elements you have the most Mana in and createt an Agenda based on the guidance provided for that Element.
+Determine which of the following Elements you have the most Mana in and create an Agenda based on the guidance provided for that Element.

-* **Spirit.** Identity, meaning, or faith.
-  * Define who you truly are.
-  * Uphold your beliefs.
-  * Preserve innocence.
-* **Nature.** Growth, materialism, or connection.
-  * Change through experience.
-  * Fully engage with the material world.
-  * Build and protect bonds.
-* **Metal.** Structure, principle, or justice.
-  * Impose order where there is chaos.
-  * Create something tthat endures.
-  * Correct corrupt systems.
+* **Spirit.** An Agenda focused on defining or struggling with your identity, upholding your beliefs, or preserving innocence and light.

+* **Nature.** An Agenda focused on growing as a person, engaging with the material world, or building and protecting bonds.

+* **Metal.** An Agenda focused on imposing order on chaos, creating something that endures, or correcting corrupt systems.

 ### Magical Affinities